Social and Environmental Responsibility

 How we conserve finishing materials

-We usually apply 2-3 primary coats of our fractionated coconut oil/vitamin E blend.
+We usually apply 2-3 primary coats of our Special Blend Wood oil.
 When finishing multiple boards, we apply the coats by "bathing" the cutting boards in the oil, basically just dunking them into a tub of oil.
 We keep the baths clean and reusable.
 We chose this method for application because it limits waste.
 When we pull the boards out of the bath, we set them above the tub of oil on a rack so that the excess oil can drip back into the bath and be reused.
 If we are only working with one board we will use a small dish towel that we wash and reuse.

 Finally, we add a good thick coat of our organic Small Axe Board Wax.
 Our board wax is made with organic fractionated coconut oil, locally sourced organic beeswax and FDA approved, organic lemon essential oil.
 All of the ingredients are sustainable and display the "fair trade" label where applicable.
-When applying this wax, we use an organic, hemp dishtowel (check out rawganique.com to find out more) to scoop out a bit of wax and rub all over the board.
+When applying this wax, we use an organic, hemp dishtowel whenever possible (check out rawganique.com to find out more) to scoop out a bit of wax and rub all over the board.
 There may be a small amount of wax left on the towel after use which we cannot avoid but we wash the and reuse the dishtowels as needed.

 To pack our products we use boxes, twine, paper, stickers, labels, padded mailers and tuck boxes.